Why Local Businesses (Still) Need Websites

 Note: the local pack is the three physical businesses that Google SERPs show when the search engine thinks you are looking for a local business.

-While a well-ranking company website doesn’t always result in landing a business in a local pack, the correlation isn’t absolutely guaranteed for every search, but it’s more than strong enough to warrant both having a legitimate website and using SEO to get it to rank well.
+While a well-ranking company website doesn’t always result in landing business in a local pack, the correlation isn’t absolutely guaranteed for every search, but it’s more than strong enough to warrant both having a legitimate website and using SEO to get it to rank well.

 For example, when the search for “best hamburger new orleans” gives us this local pack:

-If we compare that local pack to the search results, we will see that The Company Burger and Port of Call websites are both on the first page of
+If we compare that local pack to the search results, we will see that The Company Burger and Port of Call websites are both on the first page of SERPs, and that New Orleans Hamburger & Seafood Co. is high on the second page:

 Results like these are similar for a number of searches across a number of cities in a number of industries populated by small businesses.
 Be it “San Diego plumber”, “Seattle sushi”, “best New York City locksmith”, “bed and breakfast St Louis”, or a ton of other searches in specific locations, the correlation mentioned above is so widespread that it seems impossible there isn’t a cause and effect happening between having a website show up on both the local pack and the first page of SERPs.